mviz/nfl_big_data_bowl2021/README.md

 | Jumbo                | 1.73 (915)   | 1.8 (10)    | 1.92 (39)   | **2.77** (26)        | 0.72 (22)          |
 | Shotgun              | 6.11 (12627) | **6.22** (3964) | 6.03 (8175) | 6.20 (7813)      | 2.55 (169)         |

+**This table shows the standard devation of `net yards gained` for each of the different scenarios**.

 | StdDev Yards Gained |               |              |              |                  |                  |
 |---------------------|---------------|--------------|--------------|------------------|------------------|
 |                     | All plays     | 4th Quarter  | Tight Score  | Far from Endzone | Close to Endzone |